GitauHarrison/notes/tags_flask_blog_posts.md

                         | --- tags.html
 ```

-Following the principle of _seperation of concerns_, each application's function will be classified in a module of its own.
+Following the principle of _separation of concerns_, each application's function will be classified in a module of its own.
 You can use your text editor's GUI to create the project's structure, or Linux commands in your terminal.
 An example is `touch main.py` which creates an empty file called `main.py`.

 ### Start The Flask Server